-Our research activities are designed to make available scientifically sound information on the environmental, social, and economic risks and impacts of atmospheric dust.
-Understanding, managing and mitigating SDS risks and effects require fundamental and cross-disciplinary knowledge.
-The DustClim consortium is formed by a multidisciplinary group of international scientific experts on aerosol measurements (CNR-DTA/IMAA-ISAC, CNRS-LISA), aerosol modelling (BSC, CNR-DTA/ISAC), and dust impacts and services (AEMET, FMI, CNR-DTA/ISAC).
+Our research activities are designed to make available scientifically robust information on the environmental, social, and economic risks and impacts of atmospheric dust.
+Understanding, managing and mitigating sand and dust storms (SDS) risks and effects requires fundamental and cross-disciplinary knowledge.
+The DustClim consortium is formed by a multidisciplinary group of international scientific experts on aerosol measurements (CNR-DTA/IMAA, CNRS-LISA), aerosol modelling (BSC, CNR-DTA/ISAC), and dust impacts and services (AEMET, FMI, CNR-DTA/ISAC).

-AEMET represents Spain in international meteorological organisations, such as WMO, EUMETSAT and ECMWF.
+AEMET represents Spain in international meteorological organizations, such as WMO, EUMETSAT and ECMWF.
 AEMET is involved in development cooperation programs worldwide, although its activity has focused mainly in Latin America, West Africa and the Mediterranean region (Afrimet, HEALTHMET, METAGRI, MARINEMET, GAW-Twinning, MedCOF, SDS-WAS and BDFC).
-The development networks created by AEMET have promoted an institutional strengthening of National Meteorological and Hydrological Services in the region, capacity building and service delivery.
+The development networks created by AEMET have promoted institutional strengthening of National Meteorological and Hydrological Services in the region, capacity building and service delivery.
 WMO identifies the Spanish cooperation within the SDS-WAS as an example of good practice.
 AEMET will lead the user engagement and dissemination activities of the DustClim project.

 BSC is the Spanish National Supercomputing facility and a hosting member of the PRACE distributed supercomputing infrastructure.
 BSC houses MareNostrum, one of the most powerful supercomputers in Europe.
-The BSC also hosts other HPC systems such as MinoTauro, one of the most energy-efficient supercomputers in the world.
-The mission of BSC is to research, develop and manage information technologies to facilitate scientific and societal progress.
+The BSC also hosts other HPC systems such as MinoTauro, one of

+Implementation Plan 2016 Document 02C ERA4CS Joint Call for Transnational Collaborative Research Projects5 the most energy efficient supercomputers in the world.
+The mission of BSC is to research, develop and manage information technologies in order to facilitate scientific and societal progress.
 The Earth Sciences Department at BSC has developed into a reference institution in Europe in the field of climate predictions, air quality and atmospheric composition modelling.
-A core activity of the group is sand and dust storm modelling and forecasting from regional to global scales, and as a result of its excellence, the BSC hosts both the WMO SDS-WAS Regional Center and BDFC, in close collaboration with AEMET.
+A core activity of the group is sand and dust storm modelling and forecasting from regional to global scales, and as a result of its excellence, the BSC hosts both the WMO SDS-WAS Regional Center and BDFC, in a close and successful collaboration with AEMET.
 BSC will coordinate the overall project and will develop the dust reanalysis using the in-house NMMB/BSC-Dust model.

 CNR-DTA has as main objective the support and coordination of research on environmental sciences within the National Research Council of Italy.
-In the DustClim consortium, two institutes of CNR-DTA are involved: Institute of Methodologies for Environmental Analysis (IMAA) and Institute of Atmospheric Sciences and Climate (ISAC).
+In the DustClim consortium two institutes of CNR-DTA are involved: Institute of Methodologies for Environmental Analysis (IMAA) and Institute of Atmospheric Sciences and Climate (ISAC).
 IMAA has internationally-recognized experience on remote sensing techniques (e.g., EARLINET) and is coordinating the H2020 ACTRIS-2 project.
-ISAC conducts pure and applied research in atmospheric sciences and the climate system and produces results directly transferable to the society.
+ISAC conducts pure and applied research on atmospheric sciences and the climate system and to produce results directly transferable to the society.
 Among other activities, ISAC develops and maintains a non-assimilated dust operational regional dust model (i.e. DREAMABOL).
-CNR-DTA will coordinate the dust observational work package and the model evaluation, taking advantage of its leading role in the field of ground-based observations and its links to European and extra-European observational groups and projects.
-The expertise gained by ISAC during the EC-Life+ DIAPASON project in analysing dust observations for air quality issues will be important to translate the dust reanalysis in air quality services.
+CNR-DTA will coordinate the dust observational work package and the model evaluation, taking advantage of its leading role in the field of ground-based observations and its links to European and extra European observational groups and projects.
+The expertise gained by ISAC during the EC-Life+ DIAPASON project in analyzing dust observations for air quality issues will be fundamental to translate the dust reanalysis in air quality services.